"Remove not the ancient landmark, which your fathers have set."

 Stained-Glass Memorial Windows

 Macy Gallaher's father, John Montgomery Gallaher, is memorialized in one of the Marietta windows.
 These windows are "new" within the past 50 years.
 Lillian Kollock Farnham was the youngest daughter of Frank and Minnie Gallaher Kollock.
 Helen Kollock Bryant was the oldest daughter, a home economics teacher in Cleveland, Tennessee.
 Both of these granddaughters of John M. Gallaher were deceased when the windows were fabricated, and thus memorialized along with him.

 Another view inside Marietta Cumberland Presbyterian Church

 As a child in the 1950's, I was always enthralled with the stained-glass windows inside the church.
-Those old windows were replaced with these memorial windows.
+Those beautiful old windows are gone now, replaced with these larger memorial windows.